ellysh/bash-programming-from-scratch/manuscript/answers.md

 find /d/Photo -type f -newermt 2020-01-01 ! -newermt 2020-02-01 -exec mv {} ~/photo/2020/01 \;
 ```

 Note the scalability of our solution.
-The number of files in the `D:\Photo` directory is not important.
-You need only three commands to break them up into three months.
+The number of files in the `D:\Photo` directory does not matter.
+You need only three commands to process them.

 ##### Exercise 2-7.
 Pipelines and I/O streams redirection

 First, let's figure out how the `bsdtar` utility works.
 Call it with the `--help` option.
 It shows you a brief help.
-The help tells you that the utility archives the directory if you apply the `-c` and `-f` options.
-The name of the archive follows the options.
+The help tells you that the utility archives a target directory if you apply the `-c` and `-f` options.
+You should specify the archive name after these options.
 Here is an example call of the `bsdtar` utility:
 {line-numbers: false, format: Bash}
 ```
 bsdtar -c -f test.tar test
 ```

-This command creates an archive named `test.tar`.
-It has the contents of the `test` directory inside.
+This command creates the `test.tar` archive.
+It includes the contents of the `test` directory.
 Note that the command does not [compress data](https://en.wikipedia.org/wiki/Data_compression).
 It means that the archive occupies the same disk space as the files it contains.

-The purposes of archiving and compression operations are different.
-Archiving is for storing and copying large numbers of files.
+The purposes of archiving and compression operations differ.
+You need archiving for storing and copying a large number of files.
 Compression reduces the amount of the occupied disk memory.
-Often these operations are combined into one.
-But they are not the same.
+These operations are combined into one often, but they are not the same.

-To create an archive and compress it, add the `-j` option to the `bsdtar` call.
+Suppose that you want to create an archive and compress it.
+Then you need to add the `-j` option to the `bsdtar` call.
 Here is an example:
 {line-numbers: false, format: Bash}
 ```
 bsdtar -c -j -f test.tar.bz2 test